canopas/iOS-developer-roadmap-2023/README.md

     - Landscape: phone - 4, iPad - 6
   - Tapping a recipe should open the Detail screen.
   - It should allow drag and drop of the cells.
-  - should have an edit button on the tool bar to delete items.
+  - should have an edit button on the toolbar to delete items.
 * On the Detail screen show full recipe detail with recipe image and description.
   - Add a back button to navigate back to the list of recipes.
 * Use dummy data for recipes.

 ### Practical 9
-#### Implement App Browser
+#### App Browser
 * On the Home screen add an input field where the user can enter a URL and a button to open the URL inside the app.
 * Once the user enters a valid URL and clicks the button, show a web view that slides up from the bottom of the screen.
   - This screen will show the content of the URL within a web view.